 Speaking engagements are when you speak in front of a group of people on a specific topic you’re knowledgable about in order to inform or inspire.

-Most people think of Ted Talks when they hear the term “speaking engagement.”
+Most people think of TEDx Talks when they hear the term “speaking engagement.”

 However, not all speaking gigs have to be at the Ted Talk level in order to be considered a speaking engagement.
 Any scheduled speech you give (even unpaid) in front of a group of people is considered a speaking gig.